 Which brings up one of the cognitive dissonances in the Sony designs: the camera bodies are exceedingly small (even the full frame A7 models), sometimes smaller than m4/3 cameras with smaller sensors.
 Yet the lenses are DLSR-sized for the most part.
 Those that remember the old Sony R1 remember the "all lens with a handle" design very well, and the Sony mirrorless models certainly echo that.
 This tends to lead to a left-hand-under-lens, right-hand on the grip shooting style, which isn't a bad idea (done right you'll stabilize the camera/lens).
 But not everyone likes that.
 Indeed, those seeking out mirrorless cameras because they're small and light tends to balk at the lens sizes with the A5000 and A6000 models.

-One long highlight of the Sony mirrorless line has been sensors.
-These days we've got state-of-the-art 16mp and 24mp APS sensors in the E-mount cameras, and they perform remarkably well in low light and are capable of very good resolution.
+One highlight of the Sony mirrorless line has been sensors.
+These days we've got state-of-the-art 24mp APS sensors in the E-mount cameras, and they perform remarkably well in low light and are capable of very good resolution.
 In the full frame FE-mount cameras, we’ve got 12mp, 24mp, and 36mp choices These are essentially the same sensors as in Sony's DSLRs (and in some Nikon and Pentax DSLRs), with the exception of the 12mp option, which is new.
-There's little to complain about in the EXMOR sensors, with perhaps the one drawback on them being that they do tend to overheat in constant video or Live View use, especially in really hot weather.
+There's little to complain about with the EXMOR sensors; perhaps the one drawback being that they do tend to overheat in constant video or Live View use, especially in really hot weather.
 But that's a manageable problem for most.

 My big complaint—and it should be every Sony user's complaint—is the available lens set.
 Early on it was very tough slogging, with only the 16mm f/2.8 and the 18-55mm kit lens available.
-The kit lens is a kit lens: decent but not great.
+The kit lens, even the new 16-50mm one, is a kit lens: decent but not great.
 The 16mm, unfortunately, has a number of weaknesses (it's big plus is its small size).
 Slowly we've gotten more E-mount lenses, but a Sony APS mirrorless user still has nowhere near the choice an m4/3 user has right now, and the gap isn't closing very fast because Sony seems to have stopped added E-mount lenses to concentrate on FE-mount lenses for the full frame mirrorless cameras.
 There, the story is worse.
-As I write this, we have four choices, two primes that are terrific lenses, and two zooms that are more disappointing (even the Zeiss 24-70mm f/4).
+Originally we had four choices, two primes that are terrific lenses, and two zooms that are more disappointing (even the Zeiss 24-70mm f/4).
+This has been augmented with some additional lenses, but the number of terrific lenses is still minimal, IMHO.
 If you’re going to buy a Sony mirrorless camera, you need to be patient for lens support.
+The good news is that Zeiss and others are stepping in to fill some of the gaps.

 All the zooms (with the exception of the recent 10-18mm f/4 E-mount and the collapsing 16-50mm E-mount) are fairly large, too, meaning that if you opt for an all-zoom kit, you're going to be dealing with one or two DSLR-sized lenses.